mu-editor/pup/README.rst

 * One of the last packaging stages is notarization.
 * It will take a while --
   no less than 3 minutes,
-  in my experience,
+  IME,
   sometimes 10-15 minutes.
-* The logged messages should help understand that the "thing" is not "hung".
+* The logged messages should help understand that the "thing" is not hung.
 * Just be patient, I guess! :)